1. How do I get a library card?

 2. Does the library have copies of textbooks?

 Instructors can put personal/department owned textbooks on course reserves, which are housed at the circulation desk.
-However, it is not standard practice for RCC library to add textbooks to their collection.
+However, it is not standard practice for Richland library to add textbooks to their collection.

 3. May I use the library if I am not a student?

-Yes, if you are not a student at RCC you can still use several library services, which are listed in the Borrower Chart.
+Yes, if you are not a student at Richland you can still use several library services, which are listed in the Borrower Chart.